Danish Nature

 • Optimal selection of areas to halt biodiversity loss and provide nature based solutions in a green transition

-• Wildlife and health with a focus on vector borne parasites and viruses
+• Wildlife, biodiversity, and health with a focus on vector-borne diseases

 • The socio-economics of nature conservation with a focus on ecosystem services and willingness to pay